Jussi Jokinen: Florida Panthers

-Edmonton Oilers and Los Angeles Kings
+Final NHL season

 On June 30, 2017, following the 2016–17 season and with one-year remaining on his contract, Jokinen was bought-out by the Panthers.
 On July 7, 2017, as a free agent, Jokinen signed a one-year, $1.1 million contract with the Edmonton Oilers.
 In the 2017–18 season, he struggled to find his role with Edmonton, adding just 1 assist in 14 games.
 On November 14, 2017, he was traded to the Los Angeles Kings in exchange for Mike Cammalleri.
 Jokinen recorded 1 goal and 4 assists in 18 games for the club.

-Columbus Blue Jackets and Vancouver Canucks

 On January 16, 2018, Jokinen was placed on waivers by the Kings, and was then claimed off waivers by the Columbus Blue Jackets on January 17.
 On February 26, 2018, Jokinen and Tyler Motte were traded to the Vancouver Canucks in exchange for Thomas Vanek.
 As a result of this trade, Jokinen became the fourth player in NHL history, behind Dennis O'Brien, Dave McLlwain and Mark Arcobello, to play for four different NHL teams in a single season.
 He also joins the exclusive club of scoring at least a point in each of the four different hockey clubs he played for in one NHL season, along with O'Brien and Arcobello.

 Return to Europe

 Having completed his NHL career, Jokinen returned to Europe in signing with EHC Kloten of the Swiss League.
 He registered 12 points through just 7 games before returning to his original Finnish club, Oulun Kärpät.

-After three further seasons in the Liiga, Jokinen announced his retirement on 18 May 2021, ending a career spanning 20 seasons.
+After three further seasons in the Liiga, Jokinen announced his retirement on May 18, 2021, ending a career spanning 20 seasons.